markjacksonfishing/katacoda/secure/secure-policy-editor/step9.md

-You may wish to remove this test policy and policy rule you just created, so it has no affect on your system.
+You may wish to remove this test policy and policy rule you just created, so it has no effect on your system.

 Because the rule is used within a policy, you have to delete the policy before you delete the policy rule used within it.